qualabs/SMPTE-Copilot/README.md

 ### Module Architecture

-All main modules (`chunkers`, `embeddings`, `loaders`, `retrievers`, `vector_stores`) follow the same architectural structure based on the Factory pattern.
+All main modules (`chunkers`, `embeddings`, `llms`, `loaders`, `retrievers`, `vector_stores`) follow the same architectural structure based on the Factory pattern.
 This consistency facilitates code understanding and the incorporation of new components.

 #### Module Structure (Example: `embeddings/`)